 In early December 1918, Capone and his Irish girlfriend, Mae Josephine Coughlin, had a son.
 They named him Albert Francis Capone, nicknamed Sonny.
 Capone and Coughlin got married on Dec.
 30. Capone was under 21, so his parents had to sign for him.

 The Eighteenth Amendment, which prohibited the manufacture, sale, and transport of liquor, was passed in 1919, the year Capone had to lam it out of Brooklyn to avoid a murder charge.
-Meyer Lansky hid Capone while Yale reached out to Torrio, who at the time was breaking the thumbs of a Black Hand extortionist putting the squeeze on his wife’s cousin in Chicago.
+Ben Siegel hid Capone while Yale reached out to Torrio, who at the time was breaking the thumbs of a Black Hand extortionist putting the squeeze on his wife’s cousin in Chicago.
 Torrio took one look at all the business the Chicago Outfit had going and decided to take over their rackets.
 The biggest racketeer in town was “Big Jim” (or “Diamond Jim”) Colosimo, who made Torrio second in command.

 Torrio refurbished Colosimo’s string of cathouses, cleaning the crabs from the cribs and turning them into classy places.
 Most accounts say Capone’s first job in Chicago was as a manager of Torrio’s club The Four Deuces, and bouncer and roper at one of Colosimo’s bordellos, where he contracted syphilis.
 But Capone’s only child developed a serious hearing problem, which has also been attributed to the social disease.